 There are a few quick fixes to ensure it will start on time if it’s not.
 Check the battery to start – many times, a quick replacement will save you up to $200 on non-operational vehicle fees.
 Spark plugs are another quick fix as well, at least if you know a bit about car maintenance.

 Overall, though, you want to be sure that the vehicle starts and runs because inop fees can cost a lot.
 Most companies charge anywhere from $150-250 extra for vehicles that can’t move under their own power.
 This is because carriers actually demand it – it’s a lot more work to haul a vehicle that doesn’t run.
 Loading it takes longer and many times requires a winch.
-Same goes for delivering it.
+The same goes for delivering it.
 It’s also more difficult in terms of scheduling, as inop cars often have to be last-on-first-off, lest they have to spend additional time getting it off the truck.

 Don’t go too low…